The ESTP Personality Type

 The ESTP's focus is action in the moment.
 They are engaged with their environments and solve practical problems quickly.
 ESTPs are excellent in emergencies, when they can apply their logical reasoning to situations where immediate action is necessary.
 Long-term goals are less interesting to the ESTP, who prefers to see tangible results in the moment.

-Recognizing the ESTP
+How Others See the ESTP

 The first thing you notice about the ESTP is likely to be their energy.
 They’re often chatting, joking, and flirting with friends and strangers alike.
 They enjoy engaging playfully with others and amusing everyone around them with their irreverent sense of humor.
 They tend to keep people on their toes, never quite knowing what the ESTP will poke fun at next.
 ESTPs are unabashedly gregarious with people, but their interest in individuals may not last long; they are more likely to work a room, having a laugh with everyone, than they are to engage in depth with any one person.